sourcefrog/cargo-mutants/DESIGN.md

 A source tree may be a single crate or a Cargo workspace.
 There are several levels of nesting:

-* A workspace contains one or more packages,
+* A workspace contains one or more packages.
-* A package contains some source files,
+* A package contains one or more targets.
+* Each target names one (or possibly-more) top level source files, whose directories are walked to find more source files.
-* Each source file contains some functions,
+* Each source file contains some functions.
 * For each function we generate some mutants.

-The identity of the containing package is passed through to the `SourceFile` and the muation, because `cargo test` must be run for this single package.
+The name of the containing package is passed through to the `SourceFile` and the `Mutant` objects.

+For source tree and baseline builds and tests, we pass Cargo `--workspace` to build and test everything.
+For mutant builds and tests, we pass `--package` to build and test only the package containing the mutant, on the assumption that each mutant should be caught by its own package's tests.

 Currently source files are discovered by finding any `bin` or `lib` targets in the package, then taking every `*.rs` file in the same directory as their top-level source file.
 (This is a bit approximate and will pick up files that might not actually be referenced by a `mod` statement, so may change in the future.)

-We may later mutate at a granularity smaller than a single function, for example by cutting out an `if` statement or a loop, but that is not yet implemented.
+We may later mutate at a granularity smaller than a single function, for example by cutting out an `if` statement or a loop, but that is not yet implemented. (<https://github.com/sourcefrog/cargo-mutants/issues/73>)

 ## Handling timeouts